top of page

 There is a good possibility you may have a tick-borne diease like Lyme disease.
 One tick can carry up to 14 different diseases including bacterial, viral, fungal, and parasitic.
 These diseases are difficult to diagnose and treat.

 Dr. Pamela Cipriano, DNP, APRN, of The Practice of Health and Wellness in Thomaston, Connecticut, is well aware of the disease progression caused by a simple tick bite and how to correctly identify a long-term infection, how to manage the debilitating symptoms, and how to properly treat the disease process.
+Dr. Pamela Cipriano, DNP, APRN, has completed intensive training with Lyme disease experts and is a member of the International Lyme and Associated Disease Society (ILADS).
+She completed her preceptorship with Dr. Richard Horowitz, Lyme Specialist.
 If you think that you have Lyme disease or have symptoms like fatigue, joint problems, inflammation, and weakness that has not been given a diagnosis, contact The Practice of Health and Wellness for an appointment.
 Call or use the online tool to request an appointment.
 It does not matter where you live.
+We have patients throughout the USA as well as Internationally.
 We offer telemedicine to be able to help as many people as possible with this terribly debilitating disease!

 Lyme Disease Q&A